Luksuz/Supabase-redux-template/REDUX_GUIDE.md

 // Logout user
 dispatch(logoutUser())

-// Sign up new user
+// Sign up new user (Admin use only - not exposed in UI)
-dispatch(signUpUser({ email, password }))
+// Note: Users cannot self-register.
+Only admins can create accounts through Supabase Dashboard. dispatch(signUpUser({ email, password }))
 ```